 Students can also take advantage of the thirty-five faculty from seventeen disciplines associated with the George L. Mosse/Laurence A. Weinstein Center for Jewish Studies, an interdisciplinary program.

-Admission to the Department of History at UW-Madison and the Mosse Fellowships can be found at:
+Information for applying to the Department of History at UW-Madison and the Mosse Fellowships can be found at:

 For additional information on the Mosse Fellowships